ConAltDelete/Bio-sim/docs/index.rst

 Theory
 ======
 To simulate an animal population we need to recreate its behavore.
+This is done through ``seasons`` where each season interacts with the island.
+The primary ones are

+* feeding
+* migration
+* birth
+* lose weight
+* death
+* The end

+``The end`` could not count as a season since its effect on the island is just refilling cells and counting population.

 Indices and tables
 ==================